-Beyond specific requests by students for letters of recommendation, students should understand that faculty will respond to official requests for information about them in good faith, sound judgment, honesty and fairness in the absence of a formal request by the student.
+Students should understand that faculty will respond to official requests for information about them in good faith, sound judgment, honesty and fairness in the absence of a formal request by the student.
 The appendix to this manual (Appendix A-13) provides a release form for students to sign, granting permission for letters of reference for internships, award and grant applications, licensure, and professional positions as may be required of faculty.
 As part of reference letters, faculty may include information about student performance in courses, practicum, research activities, interpersonal relations, and other facets.